Lettuce Turnip The Beet

 Potatoes are a fake vegetable, imo.
 While certainly very nutritious, the potato has a macro nutrient profile more similar of grains, being higher in calories and carbs.
 In the classic protein/carb/veggie dinner plate, potatoes, along with sweet potatoes, fill the roll of carbs (like rice or beans), not veggie (like broccoli or salad).

 Unadulterated, potatoes are an underrated health food with a bad rap, probably because they're typically prepared in ways that destroy their nutrition.
 Stick to simple roasted or baked potatoes.
-Once their deep fried, mixed with butter or cream, or covered in cheese, bacon, and sour cream, its nutritional benefit flies out the window.
+Once they're deep fried, mixed with butter or cream, or covered in cheese, bacon, and sour cream, its nutritional benefit flies out the window.

 Serving Size: 1 small (170 g)